datastax/dsbulk/manual/settings.md

 A map of JSON serialization features to set.
 Map keys should be enum constants defined in `com.fasterxml.jackson.databind.SerializationFeature`.
 Used for unloading only.

+Note that some Jackson features might not be supported, in particular features that operate on the resulting Json tree by filtering elements or altering their contents, since such features conflict with dsbulk's own filtering and formatting capabilities.
+Instead of trying to modify the resulting tree using Jackson features, you should try to achieve the same result using the settings available under the `codec` and `schema` sections.

+#### --connector.json.serializationStrategy _&lt;string&gt;_

+The strategy to use for filtering out entries when formatting output.
+Valid values are enum constants defined in `com.fasterxml.jackson.annotation.JsonInclude.Include` (but beware that the `CUSTOM` strategy cannot be honored).
+Used for unloading only.

+Default: **"ALWAYS"**.

 <a name="schema"></a>
 ## Schema Settings